Purchase Return Authorization Enablement

-Effective October 2019, Visa is introducing a new authorization requirement, or mandate, for return transactions (also known as a cardholder refund).
+Recent card brand mandates require a new authorization to occur for purchase return transactions (also known as a cardholder refund).
 Authorizing a return enables the card issuer to validate the cardholder account, decline potentially fraudulent cards, and minimize chargebacks if the account does not exist or has been closed.
 The return authorization message is intended to improve the return process, minimize return inquiries and improve the customer experience for cardholders by enabling them to view a credit/return on their online banking account/statement in real time and receive other services from the card issuer such as text alerts.

 Most Point of Sale (POS) systems were not previously designed to obtain an authorization to return money to the cardholder.
 Prior to this update, a return transaction was stored in the system until submitted for settlement.
 With this in mind, below are key items to consider regarding system, device and processing impacts.